Abhiramikannan/ATM-MACHINE/README.md

 - **Check Balance**: Displays the current account balance.
 - **Mini Statement**: Shows a mini-statement with recent transactions.
 - **Fees per Transaction**
+- Transaction history
+- there was some bugs so i fixed that bug
+- added ui features :Colorful text (using termcolor for better user interaction).
+Improved transaction history formatting.

 ## Technologies Used